kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

   - Event Reason:
 - [x] API .status
   - Condition name: `ResourceClaim` transitions to `status.allocation` set.
-  - Other field: Pod's `status.resourceClaims` list.
+  - Other field: Pod's `status.resourceClaims` list, and the existence of the generated namespaced `ResourceClaim` owned by the Pod or PodGroup.
 - [ ] Other (treat as last resort)
   - Details: